tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/Activities/05-Stu_Sporting_Plaid_Pt_1/README.md

 2. Create a `.env` file based on the `example.env` starter file to create and export environment variables for **Client ID**, **Public Key**, and **Sandbox Secret Key**.

-3. Use the `pip install` command to install the `plaid-python` SDK if you haven't installed jet in your virtual environment.
+3. Use the `pip install` command to install the `plaid-python` SDK if you haven't installed it yet in your virtual environment.

 4. Open the Jupyter notebook starter file and import `plaid`, `os,` `datetime`, and `json`, and `dotenv` libraries.